Maria Rabaté

 Maria Rabaté (3 July 1900 - 8 February 1985) was a French politician, writer, and school teacher.
-She was a member of the French Communist Party, a trade unionist, and elected representative of the 1st district of Seine in the French Parliament, from 1946 to 1960.
+She was a member of the French Communist Party, trade unionist, and elected representative of the 1st district of Seine in the French Parliament, from 1946 to 1960.
 She was also appointed a knight of the Legion of Honor for the Resistance.

 Life

-She was born as Maria Bernuchon on 3 July 1900 in Moncontour, Vienne, and her father was a school teacher and a pacifist.
-From 1916 to 1919, she studied at the École normale in Châteauroux, where she credits her teachers with influencing her political views.
-She trained as a teacher, being appointed to teach in 1922.
-She met her husband, Octave Rabaté, and had two children with him, Claude Marie (born in 1928), and Jean (born in 1931), eventually marrying Octave in 1953, in Paris.
+She was born as Maria Bernuchon on July 3rd, 1900 in Moncontour, Vienne, and her father was a school teacher and a pacifist.
+From 1916 to 1919, she studied at the École Normale in Châteauroux, where she credits her teachers with influencing her political views.
+She was trained as a teacher and appointed to teach in 1922.
+She met her husband, Octave Rabaté, and had two children with him, Claude Marie (born in 1928), and Jean (born in 1931), eventually marrying Rabaté in 1953, in Paris.

 Career

 Rabaté was active in politics throughout her career, joining a union after she completed her education, and joining the French Communist Party in 1921.

-Rabaté was a member of the Indre Education Union, sitting on their council from 1924 to 1925, and attending federal trade union conventions as their representative, from 1921 to 1927, while also campaigning for the Communist Party among the women of Indre.
-In 1927, she was a delegate at the National Women's Conference, which was held in Bordeaux, where she met her husband, fellow politician and activist, Octave Rabaté.
+Rabaté was a member of the Indre Education Union, sat on their council from 1924 to 1925, and attended federal trade union conventions as their representative, from 1921 to 1927.
+She also campaigned for the Communist Party among the women of Indre.
+In 1927, she was a delegate at the National Women's Conference in Bordeaux, where she met her husband, fellow politician and activist, Octave Rabaté.
 She later moved to Bordeaux, where she was the chief organizer of the Women's Committee against War and Fascism, and recruited for the Communist Party, while her husband headed a trade union.
 Rabaté wrote for L'Ouvrière, a newspaper published by the French Communist Party, from 1925 to 1928.

 In 1930 and 1931, the Rabatés moved to Moscow, as Octave faced investigations by the French police for his involvement in agitations, and they later moved to Barcelona in 1932.
 During this time, Maria worked as a stenographer and typist at the newspaper, L'Humanité, working from the USSR Embassy, and as a proofreader for the Comintern.
-The Rabatés eventually returned to France, living in Bordeaux, where Octave led a trade union and Maria worked as an organizer and recruiter amongst local women, for the Communist Party, leading agitations for better working conditions for factory workers.
+The Rabatés eventually returned to France, living in Bordeaux, where Octave led a trade union and Maria worked as an organizer and recruiter amongst local women for the Communist Party, leading agitations for better working conditions for factory workers.